mplanasgit/project-4/README.md

 ### 4.5- Analysis of the most negative episodes

-Next, the most *negative* episodes -in terms of language/script- were identified and their sentiment `compound` was plotted over the duration of the episode.
+Next, the two most *negative* episodes -in terms of language/script- were identified and their sentiment `compound` was plotted over the duration of the episode.
+The most negative episode was The Dragon and the Wolf:

 ![sentiment7x07](src/tools/output/episode7x07.jpg)